Kalinga/DevOps/jenkins/jenkins.md

     There is a jenkins startup script placed at `/etc/init.d/jenkins` after installation of the package.
     This makes jenkins server up and running after each reboot.

+#### User/admin password
+* User password is stored at `/var/lib/jenkins/users/<admin>/config.xml`
+* A hashed password is stored for tag 'passwordHash'

+    A test password with hash value `#jbcrypt:$2a$10$razd3L1aXndFfBNHO95aj.IVrFydsxkcQCcLmujmFQzll3hcUrY7S` can be used to set the password to 'test' when password is lost.

 ### Error:
 * hudson.plugins.git.GitException: Command "git fetch....returned status code 128:
   Host key verification failed.